 For a seller that may not be sure how to identify potential home inspection issues one suggestion would be to get an independent pre-home sale inspection before going on the market and fixing what is identified by the home inspector.
 This will at least give you some piece of mind that most everything that could potentially could be raised as an issue will already have been discovered and possibly remedied.
 Preparing for a home inspection is a common sense activity that every seller should consider!

-About the author: The above Real Estate information on how to prepare for a home inspection was provided by Bill Gassett, a Nationally recognized leader in his field.
-Bill can be reached via email at firstname.lastname@example.org or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 25+ Years.
+The above Real Estate information on how to prepare for a home inspection was provided by Bill Gassett, a Nationally recognized leader in his field.
+Bill can be reached via email at email@example.com or by phone at 508-625-0191.
+Bill has helped people move in and out of many Metrowest towns for the last 27+ Years.

 Thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!

 I service Real Estate sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton and Uxbridge MA.Home Inspection Preparation When Selling Real Estate by Bill Gassett